 Awaiting your positive reply.

-When doing link removal email outreach, you’ll notice that sometimes webmasters will remove your links, without giving you notice.
+When doing link removal email outreach, you’ll notice that sometimes webmasters will remove your links without giving you notice.
 You don’t have to check each backlink manually to see if it was removed or not.
-To have everything organized, use Monitor Backlinks.

-Monitor Backlinks automatically checks for your link statuses, and when any of your links is removed, you’ll get an email notification.
-You can also see the status changing from “ok” to “backlink not found”, in your Backlinks page.
+Monitor Backlinks automatically checks for your link statuses, and when any of your links are removed, you’ll get an email notification.
+You can also see the status changing from “OK” to “backlink not found” on the Your Links page.

 That’s useful, right?